It’s Better With Barley

 Cooking with Barley

 The most popular way to use barley is in soups and stews.
-It cooks up nicely as a filler in the dish and give flavor and texture and vitamins.
+It cooks up nicely as a filler in the dish and gives flavor and texture and vitamins.

-It can also be ground into flour and used in breads and other baked goods.
+It can also be ground into flour and used in loaves of bread and other baked goods.
 It can be used in place of rice in things like pilaf or just as a side dish as well.
 Barley in this way is cooked like rice in a 2:1 ratio of water to the grain.